Koorosh14/symfony-task-management/README.md

 ```
 php bin/console make:entity
 ```
+> Note that you should use PascalCase for class names and camelCase for property names.

 Update entity and repository classes if needed and when you're done, make the migrations:
 ```